ibmjstart/bluemix-wordpress/README.md

-WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org) to install the [wordpress package from johnpbloch](https://packagist.org/packages/johnpbloch/wordpress) and configures the installation to use ClearDB (MySQL) for data and IBM Object Storage for media.
+WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org) to install the [wordpress package from johnpbloch](https://packagist.org/packages/johnpbloch/wordpress) and configures the installation to use Compose (MySQL) for data and IBM Object Storage for media.

 [![Deploy to Bluemix](https://hub.jazz.net/deploy/button_x2.png)](https://bluemix.net/deploy?repository=https://github.com/ibmjstart/bluemix-wordpress)
 [![Create Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy?repository=https://github.com/ibmjstart/bluemix-wordpress)

-> ATTENTION: Only one instance of the Object Storage Free plan is allowed per organization.
+> ATTENTION: Since only one instance of the Object Storage Free plan is allowed per organization, this repository defaults to use of the standard plan

-If your target org already has a Free Object Storage Service instance, please consider:

-  * Rename your Object Storage instance to "myObjectStorage" and deploy your application to the same space as this service instance; or
-  * Fork this project and, in manifest.yml under services, change all instances of "myObjectStoage" to match the name of your service instance; or
-  * Upgrade either your existing Object Storage service or edit manifest.yml to use the `standard` plan

-> ATTENTION:  The ClearDB spark plan is resource constrained to a small amount of simultaneous connections.

-If your goal is to achieve a scaleable high-performing Wordpress deployment, consider either:

-  * Upgrading your ClearDB service instance plan to a paid plan with more available resources (e.g. increased network connections and storage size).
-  * Instantiating an alternative MySQL service via [compose.io](https://compose.io)

 ---
 # Configure Your Site